Worm Observations, Eye Checks as Weekend Spacewalk Approaches

-Category: Space Hits: 3The Last Quarter Moon is pictured above the Earth’s horizon as the station orbited over the Indian Ocean.
+Category: Space Hits: 5The Last Quarter Moon is pictured above the Earth’s horizon as the station orbited over the Indian Ocean.

 The Expedition 64 crew had a busy science day observing worms, readying small satellites for deployment, and conducting vision tests.
 Two astronauts are also pressing ahead with preparations for the third spacewalk in two weeks at the International Space Station.